Child Abduction Australia

 - Complete the Family Law Watchlist Request Form; and

-- Obtain a Court Order or a parenting order that prevents your child/children from travelling; or
+- Obtain a Court Order or a parenting order that prevents your child/children from traveling; or

-- Obtain a Court Order or parenting order that limits your child/children from travelling; or
+- Obtain a Court Order or parenting order that limits your child/children from traveling; or

-- Obtain a Court order that prevents or limits your child/children from travelling as requested the Australia Federal Police to place your child/children’s name to be added on the Family Law Watchlist.
+- Obtain a Court order that prevents or limits your child/children from traveling as requested by the Australia Federal Police to place your child/children’s name to be added on the Family Law Watchlist.

-There are definitive legal avenues though the Family Court that can be taken to have the child/children returned.
-The process is easier if the country where the child/children is taken is a signatory the Hague Convention.
+There are definitive legal avenues through the Family Court that can be taken to have the child/children returned.
+The process is easier if the country where the child/children is taken is a signatory of the Hague Convention.